gregtour/blog-posts/article1.md

 Noticing that we notably missed quotation marks, we must go back and add strings to the collection of objects that we lex, mainly because we do not want to be lexing what's on the inside of quoted strings, and we certainly don't want to be parsing them, either.
-So if we encounter a glyph that is a string, or spefically if we encounter a character that is an opening quotation mark, so either a single or double-quote, then we must scan the input until we find the matching end quotation.
+So if we encounter a glyph that is a string, or specifically if we encounter a character that is an opening quotation mark, so either a single or double-quote, then we must scan the input until we find the matching end quotation.
 We'll then add this to our list of lexemes as a string token, and include the quoted text as the literal string.